saberamini/sqlsecurity/DataValidation.md

 - Overview of database security and the importance of enforcing policies.
 - Introduction to triggers as a tool for enforcing security policies in PostgreSQL.
+-

 ## Data Validation
+Data validation involves the process of verifying that data conforms to a set of predefined rules or criteria before it is accepted into a database.
+This validation ensures that the data is accurate, consistent, and reliable for use in applications and reporting.
+Data validation is crucial for maintaining data integrity, preventing errors, and enhancing the overall quality of a database.

 1. **Use of `BEFORE` Triggers**